Cusp types of arithmetic hyperbolic manifolds: Arithmetic hyperbolic manifolds

 is the index two subgroup of $O(q;\R)$ that preserves $\Hyp_q^{n+1}$.
 Given a discrete, torsion-free subgroup $\Gamma \leq O^+(q;\R)$, we obtain a hyperbolic manifold $\Hyp^{n+1}_q /\Gamma$ such that the natural diffeomorphism $\Hyp^{n+1}/A^{-1}\Gamma A \rightarrow \Hyp^{n+1}_q/\Gamma$ induced by $A$ is an isometry.

 \begin{defn} An \emph{arithmetic hyperbolic $(n+1)$-manifold of simplest type over $\Q$} is a manifold of the form $ \Hyp_q^{n+1} / \Gamma $, where $ q $ is a rational quadratic form of signature $(n+1,1) $ and $ \Gamma \leq O^+(q; \mathbb{R}) $ is commensurable to $O^+(q; \Z)$. \end{defn} An arithmetic hyperbolic manifold always has finite volume \cite{Borel-Harish-Chandra}.
-Thus a rational quadratic form $q$ of signature $(n+1,1)$ defines a commensurability class of arithmetic hyperbolic orbifolds.
-Furthermore, Selberg's lemma implies that $O^+(q;\Z)$ contains a finite-index torsion-free subgroup and so every rational quadratic form of signature $(n+1,1)$ defines a non-empty commensurability class of arithmetic hyperbolic manifolds.

-The commensurability class of hyperbolic manifolds defined by $q$ depends only on the projective equivalence class of $q$.
+Since Selberg's lemma implies that $O^+(q;\Z)$ always contains a finite-index torsion-free subgroup, every rational quadratic form of signature $(n+1,1)$ defines a non-empty commensurability class of arithmetic hyperbolic manifolds.
+Furthermore, the commensurability class of hyperbolic manifolds defined by $q$ depends only on the projective equivalence class of $q$.

 \begin{prop}[{\cite{MA15}}] Let $ M_1 $ and $ M_2 $ be arithmetic hyperbolic orbifolds of simplest type with associated quadratic forms $ q_1 $ and $ q_2 $ respectively.
-Then $ M_1 $ and $ M_2 $ are commensurable if and only if $ q_1 $ and $ q_2 $ are projectively equivalent. \end{prop}
+Then $ M_1 $ and $ M_2 $ are commensurable if and only if $ q_1 $ and $ q_2 $ are projectively equivalent. \end{prop} For the purposes of this article, the following definition of quasi-arithmetic hyperbolic manifold will be sufficient.
+A more general definition can be found in \cite{Vinberg}. \begin{defn} Let $q$ be a rational quadratic form of signature $(n+1,1)$.
+A \emph{quasi-arithmetic hyperbolic manifold associated to $q$} is a finite-volume hyperbolic manifold of the form $\Hyp_q^{n+1} / \Gamma $ where $ \Gamma \leq O^+(q; \mathbb{R}) $ is discrete, torsion-free and commensurable to a subgroup of $O^+(q; \Q)$. \end{defn}